 BPD symptoms can be wide-ranging and different for each person.
 Your emotions, perceptions, behaviour and relationships can all be affected, including:

-Difficulty controlling your emotions – it’s common to feel negative emotions like rage, emptiness and panic and have intense mood swings that can quickly switch between despair and feeling ok.
+Difficulty controlling your emotions – it’s common to feel negative emotions like rage, emptiness and panic and have intense mood swings that can quickly switch between despair and feeling okay

-Abnormal experiences – some people may have psychotic episodes where they hear voices or hallucinate (seeing things that aren’t there).
-This is a sign that you need to get medical help if you haven’t already.
+Abnormal experiences – some people may have psychotic episodes where they hear voices or have hallucinations (seeing things that aren’t there).
+This is a sign that you need to get medical help if you haven’t already

-Impulsive behaviour – you may feel the need to self-harm or have suicidal thoughts – this is another important sign to get help.
-For some people, this drives them to reckless behaviour like taking drugs, spending sprees or having unprotected sex.
+Impulsive behaviour – you may experience suicidal thoughts or feel the need to self-harm – this is another important sign to get help.
+For some people, this drives them to impulsive behaviour like taking drugs, spending lots of money or having unprotected sex

 Difficulties in relationships are very common.
-If you have BPD, you might find it hard to make and keep a stable relationship.
+If you have BPD, you might find it hard to make and maintain stable relationships.

-You might feel anxious and needy, making dramatic gestures to feel reassured, like constantly texting someone or making threats about what you’ll do if they leave you.
-You may also feel smothered or controlled by others, making you reject or withdraw from them emotionally.
+You might feel anxious and the need to seek reassurance from your loved ones.
+Sometimes, you may also feel smothered or controlled by them, making you reject or withdraw from them emotionally.

-It’s quite common for these two states to lead to an ongoing cycle where you push people away and beg them to stay.
+These two states can lead to an ongoing cycle, causing you to push loved ones away and then ask for them to stay.